-‘Cotechino’ is a type of Italian sausage, heir to a millennial tradition that some scholars trace back to the ancient Egyptians.
-Prepared with pork meat and rind, it comes in different variations, related to different production areas.
-The most famous is undoubtedly that of Modena, so as to have earned the IGP (Protected Geographical Indication) mark, which certifies and protects its characteristics.
-Let’s savor the authentic taste of this specialty, thanks to the precious help of its most traditional producers, gathered in the Zampone and Cotechino Modena IGP Consortium.
+Cotechino is a type of Italian sausage, heir to a millennial tradition that some experts trace back to the ancient Egyptians.
+Prepared with pork meat and rind, it comes in different variations, depending on the production areas.
+The most famous is undoubtedly the one from Modena.
+Let’s find out the history of this specialty, how is made, and many curiosities, with the precious help of its most traditional producers.

 What is Cotechino sausage?